bogardon/GGFullscreenImageViewController/README.md

     vc.liftedImageView = imageView;
     [self presentViewController:vc animated:YES completion:nil];

 You can optionally set `supportedOrientations` on `GGFullscreenImageViewController`.
-Notice that by default, `GGFullscreenImageViewController` supports all orientations defined in your info-plist.
+By default, `GGFullscreenImageViewController` supports all orientations defined in your info-plist. `GGFullscreenImageViewController` also provides a `UIScrollView` to allow zooming.